Jacobs School of Music

 Gibson’s portrait CD, Traces, is available on the Innova label, along with other recordings on the Centaur, Everglade, Innova, and SEAMUS labels.
 Audiences across the world have heard his music, in venues including the D-22 punk rock club in Beijing, the Palazzo Pisani in Venice, and the U.S. Botanic Garden.
 His instrumental compositions have been performed by the London Sinfonietta, the Seattle Symphony, the Da Capo Chamber Players, Speculum Musicae, Earplay, and at the Tanglewood and Marlboro festivals.
 Presentations of his electroacoustic music include concerts at the Seoul International Computer Music Festival, the Bourges Synthèse Festival in France, the Brazilian Symposium on Computer Music, the Australasian Computer Music Conference, the Third Practice Festival, and many ICMC and SEAMUS conferences.

 Significant awards include a Guggenheim Fellowship, a Charles Ives Scholarship from the American Academy and Institute of Arts and Letters, the Paul Jacobs Memorial Fund Commission from the Tanglewood Music Center, and a residency in the south of France from the Camargo Foundation.
-He was a Master Artist at the Atlantic Center for the Arts in May 2017.
+He was a Mentoring Artist at the Atlantic Center for the Arts in May 2017.

 Gibson holds a Ph.D. in music from Princeton University.
 He has taught composition and computer music at the University of Virginia, Duke University, and the University of Louisville.
 He is now Associate Professor of composition and electronic music at the Indiana University Jacobs School of Music.